CHAPTER MEETINGS ARE HELD ON THE FOURTH MONDAY OF THE MONTH AT THE WAVERLEY RSL

 The Waverley RSL is located at 161 Coleman Parade, Glen Waverley, and is conveniently situated opposite the Glen Waverley railway station.
 The RSL car park is free but you need to display a ticket on your dashboard (obtainable from reception) or use the public car park opposite.

-Our Monthly Meeting at 1900 on Monday 24 March 2025
+You are invited to our Monthly Meeting commencing at 1900 on Monday 29 April 2025

 Guest Speaker